Wed Oct 22 07:30:00 UTC 2025

 Recuadro resumen del evento sobre la huella de carbono

-The carbon footprint of this event is mitigated with in the forest through Motor Verde.
+The carbon footprint of this event is offset in a forest on the Iberian Peninsula through Motor Verde.